FichteFoll/advent-of-code/2024/README.md

 Had to fiddle a bit with the implementation and it takes 1.3 seconds to complete, but that sounds good enough for a day 23 task.

+# Day 25

+The majority of this task is parsing, so it was comparatively boring, but I suppose it works as a fade-out.

+At the time of writing,
+I still need to do day 21 and 24, because I simply skipped them due to lack of time.
+I will do those next.